wilsonify/wilsonify.github.io/content/recipes/SUMMER SQUASH SOUP196.md

 Cook until the potato is tender, 10 to 15 minutes.

 2 Turn off the heat.
-Use an immersion blender and blend until that son of a bitch looks nice
+Use an immersion blender and blend until creamy and without a ton of chunks.

-and creamy and without a ton of chunks.
 (You could also pour it into a regular blender and do

 it that way.
 Just return the blended soup to the pot.)
 Bring it back up to a simmer.
 Turn off